Vuosaarenhuippu: Landscape restoration and landscape

 Inspiration for the landscape design has been drawn from the biotopes of the outer islands of Finland's archipelagos, the open slopes of heights, increasingly rare types of groves and the grazed traditional landscape, such as the dale of Häntälä in Somero.

-In the summer of 2014 soil taken from the future residential neighbourhood of Kruunuvuorenranta have been brought here.
+In the summer of 2014, soil taken from the future residential neighbourhood of Kruunuvuorenranta has been brought here.
 The landscape designers are eagerly waiting to see what kind of plants will emerge from the seeds in that soil.

 The present state of the site

 Although the city of Helsinki began the landscape restoration only in 2003, over 400 plant species are found here, as well as many rare or endangered animal species.
 A significant part of the flora of the landfill area has originally come here with the top soils chosen from construction sites, either as already in plant form or as seeds.
 The Vuosaarenhuippu area is a kind of a reservation, into which it is possible to transfer rare and regional plant species which are overrun by the expanding development of the city.